 Vultures at Muncaster

-Muncaster Hawk & Owl Centre is home to two critically endangered hooded vultures (necrosyrtes monachus).
-You may even have found this web page after meeting them on your recent visit to Muncaster!
-Read on to find out why our vulture ambassador duo, MightyMite and Moriarty, are so vital to our work at MHOC …
+Muncaster Hawk & Owl Centre is home to critically endangered hooded vultures (necrosyrtes monachus).
+You may even have found this web page after meeting one on your recent visit to Muncaster!
+Read on to find out why our vulture ambassadors are so vital to our work at MHOC …

 Vultures fill a vital ecological niche.
 They are obligate scavengers – this means they have a diet entirely made up of carrion (dead animals).
 By consuming a carcass, vultures can eliminate it as a potential harbour for disease and bacteria.
 The birds have several adaptions which allow them to safely eat carrion – including their iconic bald head, which allows them to reach inside a carcass to eat without getting feathers clogged up on their face and neck, and their strong stomach acid which breaks down bacteria which may be lethal to other animals.